wsummerhill/CSharp-Alt-Shellcode-Callbacks/README.md

 - WriteProcessMemory() instead of Marshal.Copy()
 - Use the managed function Marshal.AllocHGlobal() to allocate space instead of VirtualAlloc()

+For reducing entropy of payloads, use my [DictionShellcode](https://github.com/wsummerhill/DictionShellcode) tool or a similar technique to obfuscate shellcode without encryption/decryption.

 **Compiling intructions with csc.exe**:
 ```
 // Compile EXE